ezio-auditore/presentation-mozilla-internship-2011/script.md

 -------
 * Engagement.
-* My biggest engagement project this summer was my work to promote the June Dev Derby, a contest that encouraged creative web developers to share their work with the world.
+* My biggest engagement project this summer was my work to promote the June Dev Derby, a contest that encourages creative web developers to compete for prizes while sharing their work with the world.
 * I searched for developers doing interesting work, learned as much as I could about them, and "started the conversation".